Learn more about the right approach and methodology when preparing a climate report for your business

 Benefits: LCA provides a comprehensive overview of the entire life cycle and is suitable for complex products and services.

-Challenges: LCA requires extensive data collection and analytical resources, which can be time-consuming and costly for smaller businesses.
+Challenges: LCA requires extensive data collection and analytical resources, which can be time consuming and costly for smaller companies.

 Greenhouse Gas Protocol (GHG Protocol)

-Benefits: The GHG Protocol is easy to understand and implement and enables a comprehensive assessment of a company's impact.
+Benefits: The GHG Protocol is easy to understand and implement and enables a comprehensive assessment of the company's impact.

-Challenges: The GHG Protocol may underestimate certain emissions and may be less accurate in complex scenarios.
+Challenges: The GHG Protocol can underestimate certain emissions and can be less accurate in complex scenarios.

 The ISO 14064 standard

 ISO 14064 is an international standard that establishes principles and requirements for quantifying and reporting organizational emissions.
-It offers a comprehensive framework for climate accounting, building on both GHG Protocol and LCA methodologies.
+It offers a comprehensive framework for climate accounting based on both GHG Protocol and LCA methods.

 Benefits: ISO 14064 provides a credible and internationally recognized framework for climate accounting.

-Challenges: Implementing ISO 14064 requires thorough training and guidance for proper application.
+Challenges: Implementing ISO 14064 requires thorough training and guidance for proper use.

 Using Carbon Accounting Software

-Carbon Accounting Software is specialized software that automates data measurement and calculations for climate accounting.
+Carbon Accounting Software is specialized software that automates data measurement and calculations for carbon accounting.
 It can help optimize the process and minimize errors.

 Benefits: Carbon Accounting Software makes data measurement and reporting more efficient and accurate.